distributedci/dci-openshift-app-agent/README.md

 provisionhost\_registry\_creds     | ""                                                   | path to the pull-secret.txt file to access to the registry.
 Must be set in disconnected environments. dci\_openshift\_app\_image         | quay.io/testnetworkfunction/cnf-test-partner:latest  | image to be used for the workload.
-It can be retrieved from public repositories (i.e. Quay.io) or internal repositories (e.g. for disconnected environments) dci\_openshift\_app\_ns            |                                                      | namespace for the workload do\_cnf\_cert                      | false                                                | launch the CNF Cert Suite (https://github.com/test-network-function/test-network-function) test\_network\_function\_version   | v3.0.0                                               | CNF Cert Suite version downloaded.
-The DCI OpenShift App Agent currently supports v1.0.8, v2.0.0 and v3.0.0
-tnf\_operators\_regexp             | ""                                                   | regexp to select operators.
+It can be retrieved from public repositories (i.e. Quay.io) or internal repositories (e.g. for disconnected environments) dci\_openshift\_app\_ns            |                                                      | namespace for the workload dci\_must\_gather\_images          | ["registry.redhat.io/openshift4/ose-must-gather"]    | List of the must-gather images to use when retrieving logs. provisioner\_name                  |                                                      | Provisioner address (name or IP) to be accessed for retrieving logs with must-gather images.
+If not defined, logs will not be retrieved. provisioner\_user                  |                                                      | Provisioner username, used to access to the provisioner for retrieving logs with must-gather images.
+If not defined, logs will not be retrieved. do\_cnf\_cert                      | false                                                | launch the CNF Cert Suite (https://github.com/test-network-function/test-network-function) test\_network\_function\_version   | v3.0.0                                               | CNF Cert Suite version downloaded.
+The DCI OpenShift App Agent currently supports v1.0.8, v2.0.0 and v3.0.0 tnf\_operators\_regexp             | ""                                                   | regexp to select operators.
 Only for versions equal or lower to v2.0.0